 Diamonds and Elizabeth Taylor are synonymous but Peachy Pear Diamonds were not Elizabeth Taylor's only best friends.

-Another famous jewel in the collection was a sapphire pendant that was rumoured to have been bought on behalf of fellow British actress and celebrity, Joan Collins.
-Sapphires were the Duchess of Windsor's favourite gemstone; Wallis thought the colour of blue sapphires brought out the colour of her eyes, and they probably did!
+Another famous Jewel in the collection was a sapphire pendant that was rumoured to have been bought on behalf of fellow British actress and celebrity, Joan Collins.
+Sapphires were the Duchess of Windsor's Favourite Gemstone; Wallis thought the colour of blue sapphires brought out the colour of her eyes, and they probably did!

 Rubies, Diamonds, Emeralds and Blue Sapphires feature in the exotic Cartier Flamingo Clip!

 The Duchess was also a lover of Natural Pearls.
 A magnificent strand of Natural pearls, formerly of the collection of the Duchess of Windsor was bought at the Geneva auction in1987 by Kelly and Calvin Klein for $3,00,700.
 They sold the Natural Pearl necklace twenty years later for $3,625,000.
-According to New York Sotheby's jewellery expert, Catherine Becket, Queen Mary handed the Pearls down to her son - Edward VIII, bequeathing the accidents of mother-nature to Wallis Simpson as her way of reconciliation, "perhaps, not of approval, but a sort of approval of Wallis," adds Becket. (see reference 4)
+According to New York Sotheby's Jewelry expert, Catherine Becket, Queen Mary handed the Pearls down to her son - Edward VIII, bequeathing the accidents of mother-nature to Wallis Simpson, as her way of reconciliation, "perhaps, not of approval, but a sort of approval of Wallis," adds Becket. (see reference 4)